Actively Recruiting

 • Atrial fibrillation or frequent arrhythmia

-• Abnormal liver function (ALT, AST, total bilirubin more than twice the upper normal limit), abnormal kidney function (serum creatinine 176 µmol/L or higher), or abnormal potassium levels (5.5 mmol/L or higher or 3.5 mmol/L or lower)
+• Abnormal liver function (ALT, AST, or total bilirubin more than twice the upper normal limit), abnormal kidney function (serum creatinine above 176 µmol/L), or abnormal plasma potassium levels (below 3.5 or above 5.5 mmol/L)

 • Pregnant or breastfeeding women